๐ Using Fab Marketplace Assets

 - Textures and materials may need manual setup

-For large asset packs, consider creating a "vault project"โa dedicated project just for storing marketplace assets.
-Then migrate only what you need to your actual projects.
+For large asset packs, consider a dedicated "library project" where you add big Fab packs, then migrate only what you need into your actual projects.
 This keeps your working projects lean and organized.

 Migrating Assets Between Projects